renuo/seo-checklist/noindex.md

 # Noindex tag

-The entry "noindex" in the meta tags tells a search engine robot that the visited page should not be included in the index.
+The entry `noindex` in the meta tags tells a search engine robot that the visited page should not be included in the index.
 That way you can influence which URLs are to be indexed and which are not.

 ```
 <!DOCTYPE html>